Nikolas Mählmann

 [Mar - May 2023] MIMUW, University of Warsaw, Poland

-Research topics: monadically stable and monadically NIP graph classes, model checking, flip-width
+Research topics: monadically stable and monadically dependent graph classes, model checking, flip-width

 Host: Michał Pilipczuk, Duration: 10 weeks